 We’ll just come right out and say it: Washington State produces some of the best wines in the world.
-This ancient land has been shaped by geological forces hundreds of millions of years in the making, and the result is a range of terroir as perfectly suited to growing pristine grapes, and crafting world-class wines, as anywhere in the United States.
+This ancient land has been shaped by geological forces hundreds of millions of years in the making.
+As a result, there is a range of terroir as perfectly suited to growing pristine grapes.
+Consequently, crafting world-class wines as anywhere in the United States.

-At Silvara Cellars, our guiding principle has always been the same: To craft small-production wine from the very best vineyard sites in the Pacific Northwest, and to express the majesty of this land in every bottle we produce.
+At Silvara Cellars, our guiding principles have always been the same.
+Crafting small-production wine from the very best vineyard sites in the Pacific Northwest.
+Additionally, expressing the majesty of this land in every bottle we produce.

-We take deep, passionate pride to be making wine in Washington State, and we hope you feel the same sense of excitement that we do every time you take a sip.
+We take deep, passionate pride to be making wine in Washington State.
+We hope you feel the same sense of excitement that we do every time you take a sip.
 From the sweeping vistas of the Cascades to the woodlands and ancient soils that define our amazing terroir, our wines embody everything that makes the Pacific Northwest so special.

 This is Washington State.
 This is Silvara Cellars.